veyW/PonomarovaLab/index.md

 ---
 ---

 We study metabolism.
-Our lab at the [University of New Mexico Medical School](https://hsc.unm.edu/research/)'s Department of Biochemistry and Molecular Biology investigates how metabolic network supports health of living organisms.
-Our research focuses on the fundamental principles that guide metabolic pathways interactions.
+Our lab in the Department of Biochemistry and Molecular Biology at the [University of New Mexico Medical School](https://hsc.unm.edu/research/) investigates how metabolic networks support the health of living organisms.
+Our research focuses on the fundamental principles that guide interactions between metabolic pathways.

 {% include section.html %}